Friday, July 29, 2011

 Dreams never come true until the dreamer gets out of bed--early!--and starts mixing some elbow grease in with the stardust.

+What are you dreaming about today?
+Dream with God, and then get to it!
 "God can do anything, you know—far more than you could ever imagine or guess or request in your wildest dreams!
 He does it not by pushing us around but by working within us, his Spirit deeply and gently within us."
 Ephesians 3:20